tomodachi94/Tomodachi94/README.md

 :wave: Hey there!
-I'm a programming hobbyist who likes Python and Lua and wants to learn Rust.
+I'm a programming hobbyist who likes Python, Lua, and Nix and wants to learn Rust.

 You might know me as...